 The Plume Literary Magazine

-The Plume, Keystone College’s literary magazine, is produced twice a year by undergraduate students.
-The magazine is a literary and artistic publication that features photography, poetry, fiction, nonfiction and art created by students and other members of the Keystone College community.
-The theme and design of the magazine change each semester.
+The Plume, Keystone College’s literary and arts magazine, is produced over the course of an entire academic year by undergraduate students, and published annually in April.
+The magazine features poetry, fiction, nonfiction, art, and photography created by students and other members of the Keystone College community.

 - Open Mic Night

 The Plume sponsors an Open Mic each semester.
 Anyone from the Keystone community is welcome to attend and read their original work or the work of someone they admire.

 - Launch Party

 The Plume also sponsors a Launch Party, with open mic component, at the end of the semester to promote the release of the latest issue of The Plume magazine.

 Started in the 1980s by the late Keystone College professors Susan R. Ide and Karen Blomain, the Plume Literary Magazine has published more that 50 issues.

 For the most up to date information and events.

 Read the latest issue of The Plume.